Come on, show us what you got.

 For performance venues, check out: the Artery, the Music District, Washington’s, Hodi’s Half Note, Surfside 7, the Blind Pig, Aggie Theatre, Avogadro’s Number, Magic Rat and Chipper’s College lanes.
 Additionally, our ever-growing number of breweries in Fort Collins host musicians.

 Our thin walls, nice happy neighbors (who we want to keep as such), no-alcohol policy, lack of staff and 49-person max occupancy all make us less than ideal for live music.
-With that in mind, we may host musicians for acoustic performances, record release parties or as support for visual artists on a case-by-case basis—bearing in mind the following.
+With that in mind, music may be appropriate to accompany your Art Lab event—bearing in mind the following.

 • No amplified music before 9pm.